ikr/ikr.su-blog/_posts/2015-01-27-is-an-inheritance.markdown

 -- Of course it is!
 What kind of question is that?

 -- Good.
 Let's imagine us implementing a `Rectangle` class, having methods `setHeight(float h)` and `setWidth(float w)`, inflating or deflating the figure, keeping its center's coordinates fixed.
-Say, that's a vector graphics program...
+Say, it's a vector graphics program...
 You tell a rectangle to change the height or width, and it triggers a redraw.

 ![Rectangle inflate and deflate](/blog/assets/rect-inflate-deflate.png)

 -- Sure.
 But I'd advise you to indicate the units of measurement in such an interface.

--- Let's just agree we're using [SI](https://en.wikipedia.org/wiki/International_System_of_Units) for everything, OK?
-Anyway, it's irrelevant for what I'm trying to convey.
-Suppose now we need a class for a `Square`.
+-- Oh, totally.
+However, that's irrelevant to what I'm trying to convey.
+Suppose now we also need a class for a `Square`.
 Is `Square` a `Rectangle`?

 -- You've already asked.